meows/racket/docs/function-intro.md

 sidebar_label: Using Functions
 ---

+# Functions

+In Racket, everything consists of lists of symbols, and the first symbol is assumed by default to be a function, even if it's a single-item list.
+To get used to how they work, let's look at how they're used first, and then we'll look at how to create our own functions.

 ## Using Functions

-In Racket, everything consists of lists of symbols, and the first symbol is assumed by default to be a function, even if it's a single-item list.

 Here are some examples of *applying* or using a function, with functions you're probably already familiar with.
 See if you can understand what they do.
 Notice